cloudmesh-book/book-latex-2018/cloud-technologies/all.md

-A representation of connected entities such as ``physical, biological and social phenomena'' within a predictive model\cite{www-bi-vt-edu}.
-Network science has grown its importance understanding these phenomena Cyberinfrastructure is middleware tool helps study Network science, ``by providing unparalleled computational and analytic environment for researcher''\cite{www-portal-futuresystems-org-projects-233}.
+A representation of connected entities such as

+> ``physical, biological and social phenomena''

+within a predictive
+model\cite{www-bi-vt-edu}.
+Network science has grown its importance understanding these phenomena Cyberinfrastructure is middleware tool helps study Network science,

+> ``by providing unparalleled computational and analytic environment
+> for researcher'' [@www-portal-futuresystems-org-projects-233].

 Network science involves study of graph a large volume which requires high power computing which usually cant be achieve by